pherde/pherde-blog/content/posts/ansible-a-beginners-tutorial.md

 vm1        : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-Well, we execute the date command inside vm1, but is possible the read the output of date command executed inside vm1 directly in ansible ouput, just pass the parameter -v in ansible-playbook command line.
+Well, we execute the date command inside vm1, but is possible to read the output of date command executed inside vm1 directly in ansible output, just pass the parameter -v in ansible-playbook command line.
 To see this let's execute the date command in both VMs, we just need to chance in playbook file the value of key hosts to the name of server group, this way:

 ```yaml
 - name: 'Execute a date command on servers group'